 ERP data are available quarterly - that is, at end March, June, September and December of each year.
-The mid-point ERP is typically used for the calculation of population rates in this Report - for example, the 30 June ERP for calendar year data and the 31 December ERP for financial year data.
-As this Report presents annual data where available and appropriate, the mid-point ERP was adopted following the consideration of four options:
+The mid-point ERP is typically used for the calculation of population rates in this Report - for example, the 30 June ERP for calendar year data (table 2A.1) and the 31 December ERP for financial year data (table 2A.2).
+As this Report presents annual data where available and appropriate, the mid-point ERP was adopted from a number of options predominately due to availability of ERP data.